Pain in 3D: Generating Controllable Synthetic Faces for Automated Pain Assessment: Related Works

-\textbf{Dataset Limitations and Bias.} Despite the clinical relevance of PSPI, existing facial pain datasets are severely limited.
+\paragraph{Dataset Limitations and Bias.} Despite the clinical relevance of PSPI, existing facial pain datasets are severely limited.
 The UNBC-McMaster Shoulder Pain dataset remains the most widely used benchmark, yet it contains only 25 participants with narrow demographic diversity, leading to underrepresentation across ethnicity, race, and age groups \cite{Lucey2011}.
 Moreover, high-intensity pain expressions (high PSPI scores) are extremely rare, since it is ethically not feasible to induce or record severe pain in controlled environments.
 This scarcity creates strong class imbalance and limits model robustness for recognizing clinically critical states.
-Other datasets attempt stimulus-based labeling \cite{walter2013biovid}, but stimulus intensity does not necessarily align with facial expressions or subjective pain \cite{Prkachin2008}.
+Other datasets like BioVid attempt stimulus-based labeling \cite{walter2013biovid}, but stimulus intensity does not necessarily align with facial expressions or subjective pain \cite{Prkachin2008}.
 FACS datasets outside of pain research often lack pain-related facial expressions entirely \cite{Zhang_2016_CVPR}, while many clinical datasets remain private due to ethical and privacy concerns \cite{Rezaei2021}.
-These limitations collectively hinder the development of scalable, unbiased, and generalizable pain recognition models.

-\textbf{Synthetic Data for Vision Tasks.} Synthetic data has emerged as a promising solution for addressing dataset scarcity, imbalance, and demographic bias in vision tasks.
-Prior work shows its effectiveness in low-light enhancement \cite{synthlight2025}, few-shot learning \cite{fake2021}, 3D human mesh recovery \cite{bedlam2023}, and identity-preserving face generation \cite{idiff2023}.
+These limitations collectively hinder the development of scalable, unbiased, and generalizable pain recognition models. \paragraph{Synthetic Data for Vision Tasks.} Synthetic data has emerged as a promising solution for addressing dataset scarcity, imbalance, and demographic bias in vision tasks.
+Prior work shows its effectiveness in face-analysis \cite{fake2021}, 3D human mesh recovery \cite{bedlam2023}, and identity-preserving face generation \cite{idiff2023}.
 These results suggest that well-designed synthetic data pipelines can significantly improve model robustness and generalization, especially in domains where large-scale annotated real data is infeasible to collect.